GeorgeSikora/Dijkstra/README.md

 # Dijkstra

-I created the project to explain the Dijkstra algorithm.
+Project was created to explain the Dijkstra algorithm.

 By creating your own network of points and connections, you can build anything you want and try it out!